BoujuFrancoisPro/imgDownloader/README.md

     // ...
 });
 ```
-**Note** : There is no need to add the the file an extension it will automatically be pick up from the url
+**Note** : There is no need to add the the file extension it will automatically be pick up from the url

 ## API